Medical Oncology: Feline Injection Site Sarcoma

 The prognosis for cats with injection-site sarcomas depends on several variables.
-In general these are difficult tumors to treat and cure is rare.
-Surgery alone can offer an overall survival of 12-16 months and the longest prognosis is given when an aggressive first surgery is done by a board certified veterinary surgeon.
+In general, these are difficult tumors to treat and cure is rare.
+Surgery alone can offer an overall survival of 12-16 months and the longest prognosis is given when an aggressive first surgery is done by a board-certified veterinary surgeon.
 When tumors are located along the limb, amputation can be the best option for long term tumor control.
-Combining surgery, chemotherapy, and radiation therapy increases the tumor free interval to 18-24 months.
+Combining surgery, chemotherapy, and radiation therapy increases the tumor-free interval to 18-24 months.
 Cats with tumors that have grown back after repeated surgeries have a poorer prognosis.
 The best time to treat with chemotherapy and radiation therapy at the time of initial diagnosis, rather than after regrowth is noted.

 What are the side effects?

-Side effects depend on treatment selected and the extent of disease and clinical signs.
-Surgery carries risk of anesthesia, though this is minimal.
+Side effects depend on the treatment selected and the extent of disease and clinical signs.
+Surgery carries the risk of anesthesia, though this is minimal.
 Other risks include bleeding and complications from healing or infection.
 Side effects of chemotherapy are infrequent and most commonly include temporary gastrointestinal upset such as vomiting or diarrhea.
 Decreased appetite and lethargy may also occur.
 Radiation therapy includes the use of anesthesia during treatments and side effects include gastrointestinal upset (vomiting, diarrhea), local skin irritation, and potential interference with surgical healing.
 Your pet will be prescribed supportive medications for nausea (manifested by decreased appetite, or increased salivation, or drooling occur) and diarrhea for you to have on hand at home to use if necessary.
 It is best to be proactive with these medications and provide these as soon as signs are noted.
 Should you have any questions, your oncology team is available to assist.

 Concerns of chemotherapy for my pet:

 Chemotherapy often carries a negative impression, especially with our understanding of chemotherapy in human medicine.
 Our approach to chemotherapy in veterinary medicine is focused on limiting severe side effects and providing increased quality of life.
-Chemotherapy in human medicine is provided with intent to cure by using very high doses and increased side effects.
+Chemotherapy in human medicine is provided with the intent to cure by using very high doses and increased side effects.
 As quality of life is imperative for our pets, doses are adjusted, and your pet is monitored to limit severe side effects.
 Hair loss is rare but cats tend to lose their whiskers.
 Though there is a slight risk of hospitalization in our pet population and mild gastrointestinal upset, the majority of pets tolerate therapy well.
 Should you have concerns during therapy, speak with your oncologist in order to develop a tailored plan for your pet.